pjenvey/path-pep/pep-0NNN.rst

-Much of the discussion that led to this PEP revolved around whether ``__fspath__()`` should be polymorphic and return ``bytes`` as well as ``str`` instead of only ``str``.
-The general sentiment for this view was that ``bytes`` are difficult to work with due to their inherent lack of information about their encoding, and PEP 383 makes it possible to represent all file system paths using ``str`` with the ``surrogateescape`` handler.
+Much of the discussion that led to this PEP revolved around whether ``__fspath__()`` should be polymorphic and return ``bytes`` as well as ``str`` or only return ``str``.
+The general sentiment for this view was that ``bytes`` are difficult to work with due to their inherent lack of information about their encoding and PEP 383 makes it possible to represent all file system paths using ``str`` with the ``surrogateescape`` handler.
 Thus, it would be better to forcibly promote the use of ``str`` as the low-level path representation for